 What is the difference between calibration, re-calibration, and in-situ calibration verification?
 In this post, we define these and share the benefits of verifying that a thermal mass flow meter remains in calibration while still in the field.

 What is calibration?

-Like any measurement device, the gas mass flow meter needs to be calibrated from time to time to ensure the meter is accurate.
 Without using a calibrated instrument, there’s no confidence in the collected data.
-Why spend your company’s funds on a meter to measure gas flow if you’re not willing to assure the information is right?
+Why spend your company’s funds on a meter to measure gas flow if you’re not willing to ensure correct information?
 While this is a rhetorical question, I assure you that I have heard many people claim to waive a calibration because of the expense and inconvenience associated with it.

 Why is calibration such a problem for thermal mass flow measurement?
 Imagine buying a meter to measure gas at a remote location.
-There’s the expense of hiring the contractor or employee to mobile to the inline unit.
-A year later, hiring another employee or contractor to return to the location, remove the meter and ship it back to the manufacturer (or some third-party lab).
-Then, of course, the expense of hiring someone a couple of months later to reinstall the now calibrated unit.
+There’s the expense of hiring a contractor or employee to install the unit.
+A year later, the company would need to hire another employee or contractor to return to the location, remove the meter and ship it back to the manufacturer (or some third-party lab).
+Then, of course, there’s the expense of hiring someone a couple of months later to reinstall the now-calibrated unit.
 Calibration, in this manner, is labor-intensive and costly.

 The Latin term in-situ means “in position.”
-In-situ calibration implies that a unit can be calibrated in position or on-site, removing the hassle and expense of returning the meter to the factory or lab for annual calibration.
+In-situ calibration verification implies that a unit can be evaluated in position or on-site to determine if the meter remains in calibration from its original NIST calibration.

 Learn more about the onsite calibration verification here.